k9w/instructions/git_setup.md

 ```

 If you have multiple files in the staging area and only want to remove
-one, or some, but not all, specify the file, files, or a wildcard.
+one, or some, but not all, specify the file(s) or a wildcard.

 ```
 $ git reset HEAD test-file1